Thunderstorm Alert: Meteorological Agency Warns of Storm Heading Towards Ghana From Benin on May 28

-• The Ghana Meteorological Agency warns of an incoming thunderstorm from Benin on May 28, 2026
+• The Ghana Meteorological Agency warned of an incoming thunderstorm from Benin on May 28, 2026

-• Thunderstorms and varying rainfall are expected across Ghana from mid-morning to the afternoon
+• Thunderstorms and varied levels of rainfall are expected across Ghana from mid-morning to afternoon

 • Moderate to strong winds and reduced visibility due to fog are also expected ahead of the storm

-The Ghana Meteorological Agency has warned of a thunderstorm heading to Ghana from Benin.
+The Ghana Meteorological Agency (GMet) has warned of a thunderstorm heading to Ghana from Benin on Thursday, May 28.

-In its forecast for May 28, the agency said the storm will induce cloudiness with thunderstorms and rain of varying intensities over parts of the country from mid-morning into the afternoon hours.
+In its forecast, the agency said the storm would induce cloudiness with thunderstorms and rain of varying intensities over parts of the country from mid-morning to the afternoon.

 The Ghana Meteorological Agency, thunderstorms, downpour, rains, Weather warning, Ghana weather forecast, Benin